 NECTIN2 (Nectin Cell Adhesion Molecule 2) is a Protein Coding gene.
 Diseases associated with NECTIN2 include Herpes Simplex and Ovarian Cystic Teratoma.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune System.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Natural Killer Cell Receptors: Human Target Cell – NK Cell Ligand-Receptor Interactions.
 An important paralog of this gene is PVR.

 UniProtKB/Swiss-Prot for NECTIN2 Gene

 Modulator of T-cell signaling.
 Can be either a costimulator of T-cell function, or a coinhibitor, depending on the receptor it binds to.
 Upon binding to CD226, stimulates T-cell proliferation and cytokine production, including that of IL2, IL5, IL10, IL13, and IFNG.
 Upon interaction with PVRIG, inhibits T-cell proliferation.
 These interactions are competitive (PubMed:26755705).
 Probable cell adhesion protein (PubMed:9657005).